romainl/Apprentice/README.md

 As an alternative to `xterm-256color`, you can also leave your `TERM` at its default value, (usually `xterm` or `screen`, as we saw earlier) and set your terminal emulator to use the Apprentice colorscheme instead of its default colors.

-The same JavaScript as above, in iTerm, with TERM=xterm, using the color palette below:
+The same JavaScript as above, in iTerm, with `TERM=xterm`, using the color palette below:

 ![image](http://romainl.github.io/Apprentice/images/016termapprentice.png)